0xHiteshPatel/appsvcs_integration_iapp/docs/userguide/module2/lab6.rst

   - Disable port translation
   - Enable rate limiting with 100 connections/sec allowed
   - Add a stats profile
+  - Add a gtm-score attribute

+- Monitors:

+  - Use the existing default HTTP monitor
+  - Create a new custom HTTP monitor
+  - Create a new custom TCP monitor

 - Pool:

   - Configure a slow ramp time
   - Set the minimum members to ‘1’
-  - Associate two monitors with a minimum of 1 monitor passing
+  - Associate three monitors with a minimum of 1 monitor passing

-- Auto create Client-SSL Profile:
+- SSL/TLS:

-  - Set the Secure Renegotiation option to ‘request’
+  - Create Client-SSL with Secure Renegotiation option set to ‘request’
+  - (optional) Load Certificate, Key and Certificate Bundle from remote URL resource

 - Customized Profiles:

   - Client-side TCP: Nagle disabled
+  - OneConnect: Change source-mask
+  - Compression: Adjust cpu-saver attributes
   - HTTP: Response Header “Server” set to “Lab2_6”
   - HTTP: X-Forwarded-For Header inserted
+  - Persistence (Default): Cookie based persistence using 'MyCookie'
+  - Persistence (Secondary): IP Source Address persistence with a custom timeout

 #.
 Create a new deployment with the following values: